gretkierewicz/dissertation/README.md

 - Added links for back-reference fields to all serializers
 - Changed lookup_field for all views to be more user friendly
+- Making corrections to tests because of lookup_field change and added back-reference

 To be done: